milesmgit/tandem-apprenticeship-quiz/README.md

 'cd tandem_apprenticeship_quiz/tandem_apprenticeship_quiz'
 Type 'npm start'

-# I am working on media queries at present: I am going to sleep now - my next goal is to make the cube appear as scalable to mobile phones.
+# Next goal: media queries and a reset funtion.
+At the moment, please close out the current browser tab and then return to github and load the gh-pages link.

 # Getting Started with Create React App